Package javascalautils

 Creates an instance of Try.

-containing the provided throwable.- Type Parameters:
+If anullor non-throwable value is provided thenSuccessis returned containing the value, elseFailurecontaining the provided throwable.- Type Parameters:

-- The type for the Try- Parameters:
+T- The type for the Try- Parameters:

-- The value for this to create a Try- Returns:
+value- The value for this to create a Try- Returns:

 - The Try instance